stukennedy/hono-router/README.md

 # hono-router

-`hono-router` is a TypeScript script that generates a file-based router for [Hono](https://hono.dev/), a small, simple, and ultrafast web framework for the Edges.
+`hono-router` is a script that generates a file-based router for [Hono](https://hono.dev/), a small, simple, and ultrafast web framework for the Edges.
 It automatically creates routes based on your file structure and exports, making it easier to organize and maintain your Hono application.

 ## Features